KaddieIII/decentralized-energy-trading/README.md

 ```
 Visit the UI at: [http://localhost:3000](http://localhost:3000).
 Before registering in the Demo-Version, go to step 2.)

-**2.)** Get the [MetaMask](https://metamask.io/download.html)-Extension for your Browser and get into the Test-Account with the mnemonic phrase: "wash elder couch enhance skin beyond body robust grief garage trumpet keep".
+**2.)** Get the [MetaMask](https://metamask.io/download.html)-Extension for your Browser and get into the Test-Account with the mnemonic phrase: "wash elder couch enhance skin beyond body robust grief garage trumpet keep", password: "blogpv1234".

 **2.)** When the EWO-UI is fully loaded, run in prototype-root-folder: